 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
-Ambulance services when your condition is stabilized, and you are not transported to a facility or you refuse ambulance transport to a facility √ Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Ambulance services when your condition is stabilized, and you are not transported to a facility, or you refuse ambulance transport to a facility √ Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Custodial care.
-Custodial care is personal care √ that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Experimental medical and surgical procedures, equipment, and medications.
-Experimental procedures and items are those items and May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
-(See Chapter 3, Section 5 for more procedures determined by Original Medicare to not be generally accepted by the medical community. information on clinical research studies.)
-Fees charged for care by your immediate relatives or members of your household. √ Full-time nursing care in your home. √ Home-delivered meals Our plan provides some coverage for home-delivered meals as described in the Medical Benefits Chart in Chapter 4, Section 2.1.
-Homemaker services include basic household assistance, including light housekeeping or light meal preparation. √ Naturopath services (uses natural or alternative treatments). √ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Services not covered by Not covered under Covered only under specific

+Medicare any condition conditions

+Custodial care ✓

+Custodial care is personal care

+that does not require the

+continuing attention of trained

+medical or paramedical

+personnel, such as care that

+helps you with activities of

+daily living, such as bathing or dressing.

+May be agreed by Original

+Experimental medical and surgical procedures, May be covered by Original Medicare under a Medicareequipment, and medications. approved clinical research study or

+equipment, and incarcations. by our plan.

+Experimental procedures and oy our prints

+items are those items and (See Chapter 3, Section 5 for more

+procedures determined by information on clinical research

+Original Medicare to not be studies.)

+generally accepted by the

+medical community.

+Fees charged for care by your ✓

+immediate relatives or

+members of your household.

+Full-time nursing care in your ✓

+home.

+Home-delivered meals Our plan provides some coverage for

+home-delivered meals as described in the Medical Benefits Chart in

+Chapter 4, Section 2.1.

+Chapter 4, Section 2.1.

+Homemaker services include 1

+basic household assistance, ,

+including light housekeeping

+or light meal preparation.

+Naturopath services (uses \checkmark

+natural or alternative

+treatments).

+Non-routine dental care Dental care required to treat illness

+ı or injury may be covered as

+inpatient or outpatient care.